Los Robles Trail East in Thousand Oaks

 The Los Padres Trail is winding, uphill and wide in this section.

-After you pass the sign below, there's a picnic bench on the left.
-You've climbed a couple miles.
-Time for a break before heading back down.
-Or turn left (east) and in 3 miles you're at Triunfo Park in the Los Padres Open Space via the Triunfo Canyon Trail.
+Before the gate, you can turn left (east) and in 3 miles you're at Triunfo Park in the Los Padres Open Space via the Triunfo Canyon Trail.
 Or turn right (west) and you're off into the Los Robles Open Space.
 If you go straight ahead, you’ll reach a gate to Hidden Valley private property.

 LosRoblesTrail_Triunfo.JPG